lHappYzz/telegram-bot/README.md

 }
 ```
 Example Workflow:
-When a new chat needs to be registered in the bot's database, the framework allows this through the `createFrom()` method:
+When a new chat needs to be registered in the bot's database, the framework allows this through the `boot/Database/Record::createFrom()` method:
 ```php
 ChatRecord::createFrom($telegramChat)
     ->with([